winstonjs/winston/README.md

   }
 </pre>

-Once you have valid Rackspace credentials you can run tests with [vows][13]:
+Once you have valid configuration and credentials you can run tests with [vows][13]:
 <pre>
   vows test/*-test.js --spec
 </pre>